2006 Oklahoma Sooners football team: Missouri

 Gary Pinkel's Missouri team was the surprise of the conference in 2006, having already matched their win total from the previous year.
 They shared the lead for the Big 12 North division with Nebraska (who they lost to November 4 in Lincoln).
 The Tigers won their homecoming game against Kansas State 41–21.
 The Sooners also won their homecoming game against Colorado by a score of 24–3.
 This was the beginning of a long road stretch for Oklahoma; they played four of their last five games on the road.
 This was the 91st meeting between the schools with the Sooners holding the advantage 63–23–5.

 In the words of Coach Bob Stoops, the Sooners played "opportunistic" football against Missouri; converting four take-aways into 19 points (and adding a touchdown on a drive that saw new life after a "roughing the kicker" penalty) to beat the Tigers in Columbia.
 It was the first home loss of the season for Missouri and broke an eight-game home winning streak that stretched back into the 2005 season.

 Missouri quarterback Chase Daniel was 23 for 44 with 248 yards and no touchdowns, but he did throw three interceptions.
-Daniel rushed 20 times for 75 yards and a TD while the rest of the Tiger's offense was only able to add one rushing yard on seven carries.
+Daniel rushed 20 times for 75 yards and a TD while the rest of the Tigers' offense was only able to add one rushing yard on seven carries.
 The Sooners' QB Paul Thompson went 11 for 19 with two touchdowns and no interceptions.
 He also ran for 28 yards and a score while Allen Patrick added 162 yards on 36 carries.
 Meanwhile, Malcolm Kelly became the fastest player in Oklahoma history to reach 1,000 career receiving yards, after only his 19th game.